English Spanish

 Qualifications:

-Valid California Speech Language Pathologist License.
+Valid California Physical Therapy Assistant License.
 Current Basic Life Support certification.
 One-year successful experience and one year in community/public health setting or home health preferred.

 Speech Language Pathologist